MellianStudios/mod-encounter-logs/README.md

 ---

 ### Expectation and assumptions
-- this module assumes you did not change default logic of gems and enchants
+- this module assumes you did not change default logic of item enchantments
-- this module assumes companions cannot own companions

 ---

 ### Requirements
 1. This module relies on hook which are not present in AC
-   - OnUnitSpellCast
-   - you can get it here https://github.com/MellianStudios/azerothcore-wotlk/tree/hooks note that there are other hooks not required for this module
 2. This module depends on nlhomann/json library which is not present in AC

+> you can find library integration and hooks here https://github.com/MellianStudios/azerothcore-wotlk/tree/encounter-logs
 ---

 ### Credits / contributors